-An electrodynamic trap, used for investigating charging processes of a single grain under controlled laboratory conditions, is proposed in \cite{Bera10}.
-A linear cylindrical quadrupole trap was used, where every electrode was split in half in order to achieve a harmonic trapping potential and thus perform precise measurements on the specific charge-to-mass ratio, by determining the secular frequency of the grain.
-The approach relies on a method previously applied in case of microparticles \cite{Sto08}.
-In Ref. \cite{Vasi13} mathematical simulations are used to investigate a dust particle’s behaviour in a Microparticle Electrodynamic Ion Trap (MEIT) with quadrupole geometry.
-Regions of stable confinement of a single particle are reported in dependence of frequency and charge-to-mass ratio.
-An increase of the medium’s dynamical viscosity results in extending the confinement region for charged particles.
-Ordered Coulomb structures of charged dust particles obtained in a quadrupole trap operated under SATP conditions are also reported by the group from the JIHT Institute in Moscow, RAS \cite{Lapi16b}.
-Very recent papers focus on measuring the charge of a single dust particle \cite{Deput15a, Lapi16a}, on the effective forces that act on a microparticle levitated in a Paul trap \cite{Lapi15b, Lapi16c}, or confinement of microparticles in a gas flow \cite{Lapi15a, Deput15b}.
-Other papers report on the dynamics of micrometer sized particles levitated in a linear electrodynamic trap that operates under SATP conditions, where time variations of the light intensity scattered by the microparticles are recorded and analyzed in the frequency domain \cite{Sto11, Vis13}.
-The paper of Marmillod {\em et al} presents a RF/high voltage pulse generator that provides suitable waveforms required to operate a planar multipole ion trap/time-of-flight mass spectrometer \cite{Marmi13}.
+An electrodynamic trap used for investigating charging processes of a single grain under controlled laboratory conditions is proposed in \cite{Bera10}.
+A linear cylindrical quadrupole trap is used and every electrode is split in half, in order to achieve a harmonic trapping potential and thus perform precise measurements on the specific charge-to-mass ratio, by determining the secular frequency of the grain.
+This approach relies on a method previously applied in case of microparticles \cite{Sto08}.
+In Ref. \cite{Vasi13} mathematical simulations are used to investigate a dust particle’s behaviour in a MEIT with quadrupole geometry.
+Regions of stable confinement of a single particle are reported in dependence of the frequency and charge-to-mass ratio.
+An increase of the medium’s dynamical viscosity has the effect of extending the confinement region for charged particles.
+Ordered Coulomb structures of charged dust particles that occur in a quadrupole trap operated under SATP conditions, are also reported by the group from JIHT Moscow \cite{Lapi16b}.
+Very recent papers focus on measuring the charge of a single dust particle \cite{Deput15a, Lapi16a}, on the effective forces that act on a microparticle levitated in a Paul trap \cite{Lapi15b, Lapi16c}, or investigate confinement of microparticles in a gas flow \cite{Lapi15a, Deput15b}.
+Other papers report on the dynamics of micrometer sized particles levitated in a linear electrodynamic trap that operates under SATP conditions, where time variations of the light intensity scattered by microparticles are recorded and analyzed in the frequency domain \cite{Sto11, Vis13}.
+Ref. \cite{Marmi13} presents a RF/high voltage pulse generator that provides suitable waveforms, required to operate a planar multipole ion trap/time-of-flight mass spectrometer.